Refer a Friend

 5. Lean UX: Applying Lean Principles to Improve User Experience, by Jeff Gothelf.

 Refunds will be provided up to 14 days in advance.
-Alternatively, you will be able to sign to our next UX training, since we plan on running two to three courses per year.
+Alternatively, you will be able to sign up for our next UX training class, as we run two to three courses per year.

 Yes.
 Group discounts are available for our UX design courses based in London.
-You should enquire for more information if you seek group discounts.
+You should reach out to us for more information if you seek any group discounts.

-If you miss class time, slides from the UX lectures will be provided, you will also be able to contact the teachers if you have any questions.
+If you miss class time, slides from the UX lectures will be provided.
+You will also be able to contact the teachers if you have any further questions.

-The part-time UX Design Courses will run one day per week in the evenings in Central London.
-The UX courses usually begin at 6:00 pm and end at 8:30 pm.
+The part-time UX Design Courses will run one day per week in Central London.
+The UX courses begin at 6:00 pm and end at 8:30 pm.

 All our in-person user experience courses at UX Academy are £950 per person.